What Others See that We Can’t

 Only a delusion addict and alcoholic like myself would think that “no news is good news” in this case.
 When the Deans did not hear from her, they collectively made other plans.

-Nor would I put these people or myself through the ordeal of recounting all of their collected examples of my out of control behaviors.
+I would not put these people or myself through the ordeal of recounting all of their collected examples of my out-of-control behaviors.
 Instead, I just asked them what they expected.
 They expected me to get help.

 An Intervention Usually Takes More than One

 For many of us in the addicted population, any one individual confronting us about our use is ineffective.
 We can argue with the best of them, deflect one person’s point, and use the time-worn, “Well, that’s just his or her opinion.”

-Although this group of people had no counseling to help them facilitate the intervention, in my case, this worked to get me the help I desperately needed, and I celebrated thirty-one years on September 30, 2019.
+Although this group of people had no counseling to help them facilitate the intervention, in my case, this worked to get me the help I desperately needed, and I celebrated thirty-three years on September 30, 2021.

-Think about this logically, if five people are giving the same example, it maybe five people talking about it, but it is still just one example.
-We’ll get out of that, but if five people are giving five clear examples, even for the same type of behavior, it is more efficient.
+Think about this logically, if five people are giving the same example, it may be five people talking about it, but it is still just one example.
+We’ll get out of that, but if five people give five clear examples, it is more efficient even for the same type of behavior.